 Do not underestimate the damage inflicted by leaks in steel buildings.
 Even a seemingly small drip can cause big problems if not corrected quickly.
 Water damage may lead to:

 The best way to stop a leak is before it starts.
-Here’s how:
+Here’s how to stop metal roof and wall leaks:

 1. Choose a high quality metal building kit.
 All steel building systems are not created equal.
 RHINO’s steel building systems, for example, include several waterproofing features designed to keep your building problem-free.